 So in 2007, local booster groups decided that they would raise the $85,000 themselves and "Bronze the Fonz."
 TV shirts and thumbs up cookies were sold, and a public relations campaign began.

-Arthur "The Fonz" Fonzarelli was originally a minor character in the sitcom Happy Days, set in Milwaukee during the 1950s.
+Arthur "The Fonz" Fonzarelli was originally a bit player in the sitcom Happy Days, set in Milwaukee during the 1950s.
 The Fonz was a tough greaser hood, menacing if you crossed him.
 He originally wore a zip-up golf jacket, because network executives feared a leather jacket would make him look like a criminal.
-But Fonzie quickly became the shows favorite character, and was given more airtime, more humanity, started wearing leather jackets, and eventually moved in with the main characters, The Cunningham Family.
+But Fonzie quickly became the show's star, and was given more airtime, more humanity, started wearing leather jackets, and eventually moved in with the main characters, The Cunningham Family.
 Happy Days ran from 1974-1984, and Fonzie's trademark thumbs-up gesture and catch-sound, "Aayyyy!" became a generation's lingua franca.
 One of his leather jackets made its way to the Smithsonian even before the show went off the air.

-Despite the requisite detractors, including one screed published in Salon.com, the project was completed quickly and on August 19th, 2008, The Fonz was unveiled along the RiverWalk in downtown Milwaukee.
+Despite the statue's requisite detractors (including one screed published in Salon.com) the project was completed quickly and, on August 19, 2008, The Fonz was unveiled along the RiverWalk in downtown Milwaukee.
 Henry Winkler, who portrayed Fonzie, attended the unveiling, along with the two actresses who played Laverne and Shirley (a Happy Days spin-off also set in Milwaukee).

 When we visited there was a steady stream of people waiting their turn to pose with him, even though the statue is not easy to see from the street.
 When you get up close, the statue is smaller than you imagined it would be, but Winkler himself is just five-foot-six.